Box Hill South

 Table Chart PROFILE FAQ

-Box Hill South features high concentrations of group households, with a higher-than-average median household size
+Box Hill South features high concentrations of group households, with a fairly typical median household size

-Family households account for 69.6% of all households, including 36.4% couples with children, 21.1% couples without children, and 10.6% single parent families.
-Non-family households constitute the remaining 30.4%, with lone person households at 25.6% and group households comprising 5.0%.
-The median household size is 2.6 people, which is larger than the Greater Melbourne average of 2.5.
+Family households account for 69.6 percent of all households, including 36.4 percent couples with children, 21.1 percent couples without children, and 10.6 percent single parent families.
+Non-family households constitute the remaining 30.4 percent, with lone person households at 25.6 percent and group households making up 5.0 percent of the total.
+The median household size is 2.6 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households